Christopher Newport Captains: Softball

 The university’s softball team placed 2nd in the NCAA Division III Softball Championship in 2011, and won Christopher Newport's second NCAA National Championship Title in 2022.

 Tennis

 The CNU men's tennis team has recently come onto the Division III tennis scene after years in the shadows.
 The men won the USA South Conference title for the regular season and the Conference Tournament for the first time in almost a decade in 2017.
 The team players had several wins over Division I opponents and sophomore Eddie Glidewell finished in the Top 35 in the Nation.
 He joined five other players to reach this distinction - Holden Knight, Detlef Schultz, Jason Martin, and Hugh Spain.

-Track & field
+Track and field

 The CNU track has an impressive historical roster with 62 national championship titles held by 31 different athletes.
 Also, the track team has received a total of 511 All-American Athlete awards among 119 different athletes.